FAQGURU/FAQGURU/topics/en/c.md

 * https://www.toptal.com/c-sharp/interview-questions

 [[↑] Back to top](#C%23)
 ### Is the comparison of time and null in the if statement below valid or not?
 Why or why not?
-(Expert)

 One might think that, since a `DateTime` variable can never be null (it is automatically initialized to Jan 1, 0001), the compiler would complain when a `DateTime` variable is compared to `null`.
 However, due to type coercion, the compiler does allow it, which can potentially lead to headfakes and pull-out-your-hair bugs.